A-Journey-Of-Music/blog/content/_index.md

 this is our blog accompanying the development of our games lecture project.

 ## What is the Game about?
-Our Game is about a student who falls asleep and finding himself on a journey through musical history.
+Our Game is about a student who falls asleep and finds himself on a journey through musical history.
 The Game functions like a typical platformer-game (Super Mario, Rayman Legends), but with rythm.
 If the player responds to the rythm he will suceed in the level.
-This idea is highly inspirated by the "Musical Levels" from Rayman Legends.
+This idea is highly inspired by the "Musical Levels" from Rayman Legends.
 You can have a taste [here](https://www.youtube.com/watch?v=yT6XOfy2gEE).

 ## Technology
 ![](notes/images/monogame_logo.svg)